Joe7M/SmallBasicPIGPIO/docs/example_ads1x15.md

 ## Wiring

-For running this example, you need a ADS1015 or ADS1115 sensor.
+For running this example, you need an ADS1015 or ADS1115 sensor.
 SmallBASICPiGPIO is using the I2C-protocol for communication.
-The Raspberry Pi support this protocol in hardware, but by default the protocol is disabled.
+The Raspberry Pi supports this protocol in hardware, but by default the protocol is disabled.
 Therefore you have to setup I2C as described [here](./setupi2c.html).
 In the next step please wire the sensor as shown in the following image.
 The example is using an ADS1115 but the ADS1015 will work, too.
 Use a 10K potentiometer.

 ![Wiring ads1115](./images/ads1115_wiring.png)